jacquelinecai/jacquelinecai/README.md

 Hi, my name is Jacqueline Cai, a current sophomore studying Computer Science at the Cornell University College of Engineering.
-I recently completed my Microsoft Explore Internship this past summer where I was primarily exposed to backend web development.
+I recently completed my Microsoft Explore Internship this past summer where I was primarily exposed to backend web development using REST APIs, Spring Boot, and Java.
 I'm interested in specializing in the AI field in the future.

 <!--
 **jacquelinecai40/jacquelinecai40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.